millerms/CranburyChiropractic/_pages/services/laser-therapy.md

   <details class="reveal reveal--up">
     <summary>How many sessions will I need?</summary>
     <div class="faq__content">
-      It varies by condition, but many benefit from a short series (often **3–6 sessions**).
+      It varies by condition, but many benefit from a short series (often <strong>3–6 sessions</strong>).
 We reassess and adjust as needed.
     </div>
   </details>